Nicaragua lawmakers block operation of NGOs critical of President Ortega

 “We are not going away,” said Cenidh President Vilma Nunez in a phone interview.
 “I will use all the energy I have left to defend these offices.”

-Pro-government lawmakers accuse the organizations of receiving money to finance a “coup” seeking to oust Ortega and his wife, Vice President Rosario Murillo.
+Pro-government lawmakers accuse the organizations of receiving money to finance a “coup” seeking to oust Ortega and his wife, who is both vice president and first lady.

 The government is likely to keep wiping out more organizations, said political analyst Eliseo Nunez.